mwaskom/lyman/doc/installing.rst

 As a high-level package, lyman depends on a relatively large amount of external software.
 Getting set up to run an initial analysis can thus be somewhat of a hassle, which we apologize for.
 Below, we attempt to list the required packages and versions that are known to work with lyman.
-(For the most part

 Depending on what you are trying to do, it may not be necessary to install all of these packages.
 In the event that you don't want to exhaust this list, the